From underground caves to brewery tours, Yorkshire is packed full of awesome days out, even on rainy days…

 The Brontë Parsonage

-Yorkshire and the three Brontë sisters will be forever entwined, thanks to them using our fine county as a source of inspiration in their books.
-The Parsonage is the Bronte’s former family home, beautifully preserved as a museum since 1893.
+Yorkshire and the three Brontë sisters will be forever entwined, as their home county served as a source of inspiration for their books.
+The Parsonage is the Brontë’s former family home, beautifully preserved as a museum since 1893.
 It’s tucked away in the Pennines, so rainy days are a regular occurrence here, but inside the house you’ll find a safe haven to pore over letters, documents and writings from the famous authors.
-The house itself gives you a unique insight into what life was like for them, as well as other locals in Yorkshire during the 19th century.
+The house itself gives you a unique insight into what life was like for them and Haworth’s residents during the 19th century.

-The Bronte Parsonage, Church Street, Haworth, West Yorkshire, BD22 8DR.
-Tickets cost £9.50 for adults or £4 for children (under 5s go free).
+The Brontë Parsonage, Church Street, Haworth, West Yorkshire, BD22 8DR.
+Tickets cost £11 for adults or £4.50 for children (under 5s go free).

 The Piece Hall

-The sheer scale of the recently restored, Grade I-listed Piece Hall can make it easy to forget you’re on a Yorkshire day out, rather than exploring Rome.
-Originally an 18th-century cloth hall, this sprawling building features a colossal interior piazza surrounded by three tiers of balcony style walkways.
-It’s now been taken over by an array of independent shops, unique eateries and a free museum which tells the history of the building.
-Keep your eyes peeled for the music concerts, theatre performances and food festivals that make a rainy day visit even more special.
+The sheer scale of the recently restored Grade I-listed Piece Hall can make it easy to forget you’re in Yorkshire rather than exploring Rome.
+Originally an 18th-century cloth hall, this sprawling building features a colossal interior piazza surrounded by three tiers of balcony style walkways that offer shelter from downpours.
+It’s now home to an array of indie shops, eateries and a free museum which tells its history.
+Keep your eyes peeled for concerts, performances and festivals that make a rainy day visit here even more special.

 The Piece Hall, Blackledge, Halifax, West Yorkshire, HX1 1RE.
 Entry is free.